-OBJECTIVE: To develop and validate two models to predict 2-year risk of self-reported mobility decline among community-dwelling older adults.
+OBJECTIVES: The aim of this study is to develop and validate two models to predict 2-year risk of self-reported mobility decline among community-dwelling older adults.
 STUDY DESIGN AND SETTING: We used data from a prospective cohort study of people aged 65 years and over in England.
 Mobility status was assessed using the EQ-5D-5L mobility question.
-The models were based on the outcome: (Model 1) any mobility decline at two years; (Model 2) new-onset of persistent mobility problems over two years.
-LASSO logistic regression was used to select predictors.
-Model performance was assessed using c-statistics, calibration plot, Brier scores and decision-curve analyses.
+The models were based on the outcome: Model 1, any mobility decline at 2 years; Model 2, new onset of persistent mobility problems over 2 years.
+Least absolute shrinkage and selection operator logistic regression was used to select predictors.
+Model performance was assessed using C-statistics, calibration plot, Brier scores, and decision curve analyses.
 Models were internally validated using bootstrapping.
-RESULTS: Over 18% of participants who could walk reported mobility decline at year two (Model 1), and 7.1% with no mobility problems at baseline, reported new-onset of mobility problems after two years (Model 2).
-Thirteen and six out of thirty-one variables were selected as predictors in Model 1 and 2, respectively.
-Models 1 and 2 had a c-statistic of 0.740 and 0.765 (optimism<0.013), and Brier score=0.136 and 0.069, respectively.
-CONCLUSIONS: Two prediction models for mobility decline were developed and internally validated.
+RESULTS: Over 18% of participants who could walk reported mobility decline at year 2 (Model 1), and 7.1% with no mobility problems at baseline, reported new onset of mobility problems after 2 years (Model 2).
+Thirteen and 6 out of 31 variables were selected as predictors in Models 1 and 2, respectively.
+Models 1 and 2 had a C-statistic of 0.740 and 0.765 (optimism < 0.013), and Brier score = 0.136 and 0.069, respectively.
+CONCLUSION: Two prediction models for mobility decline were developed and internally validated.
 They are based on self-reported variables and could serve as simple assessments in primary care after external validation.

 10.1016/j.jclinepi.2022.09.002